SEIR-7-06/project-one/README.md

 * **Sass** Use a CSS pre-compiler to write more imperative CSS.
 * **Whatever else inspires you!**

-## TIMELINE

-> DO NOT START CODING UNTIL YOUR PROJECT IS APPROVED.
-CONFIRM THAT YOU ARE APPROVED ON THIS SPREADSHEET: [PROJECT APPROVAL SPREADSHEET](https://docs.google.com/spreadsheets/d/1crJv-dJErVs5Siq0Vgpyf7noSs8QZHDpESAnklef7aE/edit?usp=sharing).

-* **Thursday, July 9th** - Plan your application.
-Before you begin work on your project, the [planning deliverables](./planning.md) must be checked off with an instructor!
-* **Thursday, July 16th @ 4:00 PM** - Feature Freeze!
-Deploy your code to Heroku, and start polishing existing features.
-Finalize your README.md and prepare for presentations.
-* **Friday, July 17h** - Project due and presentations!

 ## WHAT WE ARE LOOKING FOR